 Another area to save money is in the area of exchange rate.
 Most payment platforms add a mark-up to their exchange rates for profit, which means that you end up making less money than you should.
 But not with Wise.
 Wise uses the real exchange rate without mark-up of hidden fee which means that you can save up to 40% of the overall payment collection cost.

-You can also take advantage of the following services using Wise Business to make your life as a self-employed easier:
+You can also take advantage of the following services using Wise for business to make your life as a self-employed easier:

 - Payroll to overseas contractors

 - Payments to vendors and suppliers in over 40 currencies

 - A unique integration with Xero for multi-currency accounting